howilearnstatistics/howilearnstatistics.github.io/_posts/2019-2-5-t-statistics-f-statistics.md

 Then we find confidence interval I for (DFM, DFE) degrees of freedom using an F-table or statistical software.
 Finally, we accept the null hypothesis if F ∈ I; reject it if F ∉ I.

 Where:
-RSS = ∑(yi − ŷ)2  is the sum of squared residuals
+RSS = ∑(yi − ŷ)2  is the sum of squared residuals.
-TSS = ∑(yi − ȳ)2 is the total sum of square n is the number of data point p is the number of predictor
+TSS = ∑(yi − ȳ)2 is the total sum of square. n is the number of data point. p is the number of predictor.
-DFM = p – 1 is the corrected degrees of freedom for model DFE = n – p is degrees of freedom for error
+DFM = p – 1 is the corrected degrees of freedom for model.
+DFE = n – p is degrees of freedom for error.

 However, some of you will wonder that why do we need to conduct the F test?
 Can’t we just compute t value, derive p-value for each invidual predictor, and if one of the p-value is small enough, we can safely reject the null hypothesis?
 Unfortunately, that logic is flawed, especially in cases where there is a large number of predictor.
 For example, in a dataset we have 100 predictors with H0 being right, we will observe that approximately 5% of the p-value associated with each predictor is below 5%, in fact, we are guranteed that there will be a p-value that is below 5% even when the null hypothesis is correct.
 (You can read the proof in [here](https://stats.stackexchange.com/questions/152805/difference-between-f-test-and-separate-t-tests-on-each-variable))